 There’s no safe smoking limit.
 Tobacco contains more than 5,000 chemicals that are poisonous and harm your lungs in numerous ways – including causing cancer 4.

 2. Stay active

 Regular exercise helps to keep lungs strong and healthy.
-And we can help with our private health insurance, which can get you up to 25% off membership at many gyms around the country.
+And we can help with our health insurance, which can get you up to 25% off membership at many gyms around the country.

 3. Maintain a healthy weight

 You can discover if you’re the recommended weight by using an online Body Mass Index calculator.
 Being over or underweight is unhealthy for your lungs.

 Drinking 6-8 cups of fluid a day helps to keep mucus flowing and your lungs healthy, while a healthy, balanced diet can help to avoid infections.
 Our online health tool, MyHealthCounts, can help you achieve your lifestyle goals.